-A conveyance was quickly secured and the unfortunate man taken to the office of Dr. Hughes, where he, with the assistance of Doctors Meacham and removed the molten Worthington, removed the molten metal which had become imbedded in Mr. Lapeley's neck, arms and face.
-This operation revealed the fact that the eight of one eye bad been literally destroyed while the other was serioutly affected, thus leaving the unfortunate man in a very precarious and lamentable condition.
+A conveyance was quickly secured and the unfortunate man taken to the office of Dr. Hughes, where he, with the sectatance of Doctors Meachem and Worthington, removed the moiten metal which had become imbedded in Mr. Lapsley's neck, arms and face.
+This operation revealed the fact that the sight of one eye had been literally destroyed while the other was seriously affected, thus leaving the unfortunate man in a very precarious and lamentable condition.

-Mr. Lapsley was later removed to his room at 59 East First South street, out of which all the light was shut, in order to prevent, if possible, total loss The unfortunate man was for or sight. some time city plumbing inspector, and has a wide circle of friends who will sympathize with him in his ead misfortune, and will earnestly hope that he will at least be spared the sight of one eye, slabough the physicians feel somewhat doubtful.
+Mr. Lapsley was later removed to his room at 59 East First South street, out of which all the light was shut, in order to prevent, if possible, total loss of sight.
+The unfortunate man was for some time city plumbing inspector, and has a wide circle of friends who will sympathize with him in his sad misfortune, and will earnestly hope that he will at least be spared the sight of one eye, sithough the physicians feel somewhat doubtful.

-Later-It was learned this afternoon that the physicians had made a careful examination into Mr. Lapsley's injuries and they report that one of his eyes is not injured at all, and there are fair chances of saving the sight of the The burns on his arms, bowother. ever, are very severe and cause Mr. Lapsiey considerable pain.
+Later-It was learned this afternoon that the physicians had made a careful examination into Mr. Lapsley's injuries and they report that one of his eyes is not injured at all, and there are lair chances of saving the sight of the other.
+The burns ou his arms, however, are very severe and cause Mr. Lapsley considerable pain.